 Catastrophic Injuries From High-Speed Car Accidents

 High-speed car accidents are a leading cause of catastrophic injuries in California.
-When vehicles collide at high speeds, the force of impact can cause permanent, life-altering harm, and even death—even when seatbelts and airbags are in use.
+When vehicles collide at high speeds on our vast network of freeways, highways, and rural roads, the sheer force of impact can cause permanent, life-altering harm—and even death.
+Tragically, these devastating outcomes occur regularly, even when advanced vehicle safety features like seatbelts and crumple zones function exactly as intended.

-High-speed crashes expose the body to extreme forces in a fraction of a second.
-The faster the vehicles are traveling, the more violent the energy transfer during impact.
+High-speed collisions subject the human body to extreme, unnatural kinetic forces within a fraction of a second.
+The laws of physics dictate that as a vehicle’s velocity increases, the kinetic energy generated scales exponentially.
+Consequently, the faster the vehicles are traveling, the more violent the energy transfer becomes during the moment of impact—rapidly overwhelming the body’s skeletal structure and internal organs.

 Increased Force at Impact